ibm-cloud-docs/RegistryImages/ibmliberty/index-ibmliberty.md

 ## Tags
 {: #ibmliberty_tags}

 The following table shows the features that are included in each of the `ibm/liberty` image tags.
-Each of these tags is supported for the `amd64`, `s390x`, and `ppc64le` architectures by a manifest list, which means that if you use the tags as is, you'll get the architecture that matches the requesting machine.
+Each of these tags is supported for the `amd64`, `s390x`, and `ppc64le` architectures by a manifest list, which means that if you use the tags as is, you get the architecture that matches the requesting computer.

 |Tag|Description|
 |---|-----------|